The TALENT Conference 2019

 Principal Grand Central Hotel, 99 Gordon Street, Glasgow G1 3SF

 Here is the schedule for the day.
-You can download this information as a pdf by clicking here
+You can download the full information as a pdf with more information on the workshops, by clicking here

 SallyAnn Tindal, Project Manager, Scottish Enterprise